NPCentral/desole-collector-backend/app/README.md

   ```

 You can also override CloudFormation template parameters by using `--parameter-overrides <NAME>=<VALUE>` after the `deploy` command.
 For a detailed list of supported parameters, check out [`template.yaml`](template.yaml)

+## Stack Updates

+Use same commands in steps 2 to 4 in "Deploying..." above after making any changes.